kptdev/kpt/docs/design-docs/08-package-variant.md

 - describe scenarios and the PackageVariant, PackageVariantSet resources that would solve the scenarios

+### Automatically Organizational Customization of an External Package
+We can use a PackageVariant to provide basic changes that are needed when importing a package from an external repository.
+For example, suppose we have our own internal registry from which we pull all our images.
+When we import an upstream package, we want to modify any images listed in the upstream package to point to our registry.
+Additionally, we have a policy that all Pods must have a `chargeback-code` label, so we want to add that as a validating policy to the package.

+In a manual CLI-based workflow, we would accomplish this as follows.
+...

+With PackageVariant, we instead create the following resources:
+...

+### Creating a Namespace Per Tenant

+### Customizing A Workload By Region

+### Customizing A Workload By Cluster and Region

+### Customizing A Workload By Environment

 ## Additional Open Items
-- Probably want to say something about tag tracking - that is, using a moveable tag rather than an explicit revision for the upstream.
-We may want to NOT allow that, and have a separate tag tracking controller that can update PV and PVS resources to tweak their upstream as the tag moves (see the original Managing Package Revisions doc for the discussion on this use case).
+- As an alternative to the floating tag proposal, we may instead want to have a separate tag tracking controller that can update PV and PVS resources to tweak their upstream as the tag moves.
 - Probably want to think about groups of packages (that is, a collection of upstreams with the same set of mutation to be applied).
 For now, this would be handled with PackageVariant / PackageVariantSet resources that differ only in